AvontaeJ13/HackPoly.Tech-Website/README.md

 # Something Big

-This is the Website for Meenachil Hacks, a 24Hour National Level Hackathon which aims to reduce the gap between the Public and the Hacker Community.
+This is the Website for HackPoly.Tech.

 ## Running the Website
 ```bash